 Final Thoughts

-Before you head out for an extended holiday or are planning to be away from home for longer than a month or two, you may want to give your insurance company a call first to see if there are any restrictions or limitations on how your current home insurance policy will work to cover you.
+Before you head out for an extended holiday or if you planning to be away from home for longer than a month or two, you should give your insurance company a call.
+It’s important to check if there are any restrictions or limitations on how your current home insurance policy will work to cover you.

-If the time away from home means your current policy won’t cover you, then you may need to take out additional insurance to ensure that you are covered in case anything happens while your home is deemed unoccupied.
+If the time away from home means your current policy won’t cover you, then you may need to take out additional insurance.
+This will help ensure that you are covered in case anything happens while your home is deemed unoccupied.